Britain wakes up to reason

 The Enlightenment is characterised by liberalism, tolerance and scientific questioning as well as opposition to absolutism and religious dogma.
 Its principles helped inform the American and French revolutions, as well as paving the way for modern western societies.
-The period spans the 17th to the early 19th centuries, depending (I guess) on personal bias – and it means slightly different things in different countries.
-Scotland has its very own enlightenment, due to the particular achievements of Scottish philosophers and scientists in the 18th century, but it strikes me that a central and crucial feature of ‘the Age of Reason’ is its international nature.
-Was this the first time in history that there was not only an outpouring of intellectual thought, but also the means and the will for these to be communicated between nations so effectively?
+The period of the Enlightenment spanned the 17th to the early 19th centuries, depending (I guess) on personal bias – and it means slightly different things in different countries.
+Scotland had its very own enlightenment, due to the particular achievements of Scottish philosophers and scientists in the 18th century, but a central and crucial feature of the Age of Reason is its international nature.
+Was this the first time in history that there was not only an outpouring of intellectual thought, but also the means and the will for this to be communicated between nations so effectively?
 Ideas only make a difference if they are spread.

-Be grateful to this august body of scholars: their work laid the foundations for what we might (or might not) like to call ‘modern liberal secular democratic capitalism’.
+Through their work, this august body of scholars – and more besides – laid the foundations for what we might (or might not) like to call ‘modern liberal secular democratic capitalism’.
 Just think, without them, Britain might be the sort of place where you can’t say what you like without someone getting upset about it…